It is a disorder characterized by an abnormally low number of healthy red blood cells in the blood.

 If the anemia is caused by severe bleeding, such as a severe ulcer gastrointestinal bleed, you may feel dizzy and very weak, especially if you stand up suddenly.

-In severe anemia, tissues and organs can be completely deprived of blood and oxygen.
+In severe anemia, tissues and organs can be deprived entirely of blood and oxygen.

 If so, cells quickly die during a process called ischemia.

-In sickle cell anemia, the red blood cells, which are normally round in shape, look like a sickle.
+The red blood cells, usually round in shape, look like a sickle in sickle cell anemia.

 Due to this abnormal shape, cells remain blocked in the small blood vessels and hinder the normal flow of blood.